1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 </IfModule>

-# END DISABLE HSTS
+# END DISABLE HSTSCustomize HSTS

-header( 'Strict-Transport-Security: max-age=X; includeSubdomains; preload' );
+header( 'Strict-Transport-Security: max-age=X; includeSubdomains; preload' );(X being the desired number of seconds).

-Enable PSTS for all hosted subdomains
+Enable HSTS for all hosted subdomains

-is enabled by default and as its name indicates it will include subdomains in the "Strict Transport Security".
+includeSubDomains; is enabled by default and as its name indicates, it will include subdomains in the "Strict Transport Security".

-When the visitor goes to an unsecured subdomain, the browser will redirect to HTTPS automatically and cause a security error.
+When the visitor goes to an unsecured subdomain, the browser will automatically redirect to HTTPS and cause a security error.

-Clear the browser's HSTS cache
+Clear the browser HSTS cache…

-- In Chrome, typechromium://net-internals/#hsts
+- In Chrome, type

-- Enter the domain name in the text field of the "Delete domain security policies" section.
+chrome://net-internals/#hsts. - Enter the domain name in the text field of the "Delete domain security policies" section.

-- Click on the button Delete.
+- Click the Delete button.

 - Enter the domain name in the text field of the "Query HSTS" section.